 Wherever you are in St. Lawrence County, great fishing is only minutes away.
 From the foothills of the Adirondacks to the St. Lawrence River, the County offers fishing opportunities for everyone.
 Hundreds of rivers, lakes, reservoirs, and streams offer peaceful surroundings, a variety of species, strong fish populations, and good public access.
 Tournaments are held throughout the year including some cool ice fishing derbies.
-The Jr. Carp Tournament for youth age 11-18 is in its 8th year.

 St. Lawrence is truly a "county for all seasons" and a "county for all anglers."
 Consider the possibilities: downrigging for muskies at Massena, ice fishing for yellow perch and northern pike at Chippewa Bay, jigging for walleyes on the Raquette River reservoirs, canoeing for smallmouth bass on the Grasse River, flyfishing for brown trout on the St. Regis River, small boating for lake trout at Trout Lake and rainbows at Star Lake, trolling for trophy brook trout at Cranberry Lake, jigging for black crappies and casting for largemouth bass at Black Lake, and hiking the wilderness for native brook trout swims, or casting that 12 foot pole to fight with the mighty carp.

 The St. Lawrence County Chamber publishes the St. Lawrence County Angler’s Guide.
 This 30-page guides gives listings species that can be found in the major rivers, ponds and lakes, as well as where to fish by species.
 To receive a copy of this guide by mail, click here, and fill out the form.